tbedford/Ant-Allocator/README.md

 ## Last words

-There are two insights that nassively simplify and improve the code, making it more robust:
+There are two insights that nassively simplify and improve this implementation, making it more robust:

 1. If you subtract a multiple of BLOCKHDR_SZ from a multiple of BLOCKHDR_SZ the result will be a multiple of BLOCKHDR_SZ.
 This